davidvkimball/david.qa/src/content/posts/_obsidian-guide.md

 A custom CSS snippet called `custom-draggable-top-area.css` is active so moving your window is easier when the window frame is hidden and there's no tab bar.

+`hide-add-properties-button.css` simply removes the button at the end of the list of properties.

 ## Important Hotkeys

 Because Obsidian's interface has been stripped down to its bare essence, relying on hotkeys is imperative.
 Here's a guide: